orac81/Orac-Draughts/readme.md

-##ORAC DRAUGHTS
+## ORAC DRAUGHTS

 ORAC is a (fairly) strong 6502 checkers playing program.
 Its was originally written a long time ago for the PET, then later adapted for the Commodore 64 and Commodore 16.

 Files in this archive:

--orac-c64.prg   - Commodore 64 version.
+- orac-c64.prg   - Commodore 64 version.
--orac-c16.prg   - Commodore 16/Plus 4 version.
+- orac-c16.prg   - Commodore 16/Plus 4 version.
--orac-pet.prg   - Commodore PET version.
+- orac-pet.prg   - Commodore PET version.
 (BASIC 2.0, PET 30xx/2001)
--orac88pet.prg  - Original PET version.
+- orac88pet.prg  - Original PET version.
 Originally  written and hand-patched on a PET.
--orac.s         - Source code for above, compiles with CA65 or ASM502.
+- orac.s         - Source code for above, compiles with CA65 or ASM502.
 Released as free under GPL3 licence.
--orac.txt       - This document.
+- orac.txt       - This document.
 Includes tutorial on checkers.

 To get a quick idea of the game, try running ORAC using the auto-play feature (A command) from a new board with different IQ settings.
 For more technical detail, see "PROGRAM NOTES" at end..